k1ebe/qmk_firmware/keyboards/planck/keymaps/k1ebe/readme.md

 - æøå kan nok også settes som komboer
 - Can the top row be set to combos for numbers?
 Ie QW becomes 1 and so forth.
 Or maybe QA is better...

 ## Random thoughts

 Swap OS key with the blank left on Control perhaps.

+Change the F-keys on LOWER and RAISE to something useful.

+Use the three free columns on SPACE as shortcuts - maybe F13 and up.

+Remove numbers on top row of RAISE.

+## Commands

+compile -kb planck/rev6 -km k1ebe

+qmk flash -kb planck/rev6 -km k1ebe